-- Grid sampling may result in data being collected across dissimilar soil types and thus being inappropriately averaged. - Defining the appropriate grid size is arbitrary. - Uniform grids may be subject to errors associated with field topography, drainage, and other physical factors, as well as management history.
+- Grid sampling may result in data being collected across dissimilar soil types and thus being inappropriately averaged. - Defining the appropriate grid size is arbitrary.
+It should be done according to the boundaries of the different soil series that may be in an individual - Uniform grids may be subject to errors associated with field topography, drainage, and other physical factors, as well as management history.